South Downtown, Warsaw: Urban development

-In 1910, at the Mokotów War Field was also established the Mokotów Aerodrome by the Awiata Warsaw Aviation Association.
-It was the first aerodrome in the city.
-Until the outbreak of the First World War, it was a popular civil and sports airfield.
-Following the beginning of the war in 1915, it began being used by the Imperial Russian Air Service, which stationed six fighter planes there to defend the city.
+In 1910, the Mokotów Aerodrome was established at the Mokotów War Field, featuring dirt runways.
+It became the city's first aerodrome, and until the outbreak of the First World War, it was a popular civil and sports airfield.
+Following the beginning of the conflict in 1915, it began being used by the Imperial Russian Air Service, which stationed there six fighter planes.
 In August of the same year, the aerodrome was captured and used by the German Air Combat Forces.
-The infrastructure was updated and expanded, and there were constructed 21 hangars, including for the Parseval airships.
-After the end of the war, and establishment of the independent Second Polish Republic, in 1919, the aerodrome became a base for growing military and civilian aviation industry.
-Since 1920, there were chartered international passenger flights, and in 1929, it became the headquarters of then-established national LOT Polish Airlines.
+Its infrastructure was updated and expanded, and 21 new hangars were constructed, including those for the Parseval airships.
+Following the end of the war, and the establishment of the Second Polish Republic, in 1919, the aerodrome became a base for the growing military and civilian aviation industry.
+Since 1920, international passenger flights were chartered there.
+In 1929, it became the headquarters of the then-established national LOT Polish Airlines.
 It was also a venue for numerous air shows, parades, and international aviation tournaments.
 In 1934, the passenger traffic was moved to the Warsaw Chopin Airport in Okęcie.
+Following this, Independence Avenue was built between 1934 and 1938, crossing the cleared eastern side of the aerodrome.
+It formed a major arterial road connecting Mokotów with Downtown.
+It partially incorporated the former Topolowa Street in Mokotów.
+The aerodrome was closed down in 1947.

-In 1918, it was decided to adapt the abandoned building of the all-female high school, located at Wiejska Street, to house the Legislative Seym of the Poland.
-Following the renovations, on 10 February 1919, took place the first meeting of the Legislative Seym in the building.
-In 1922, the nearby abandoned lazaret building, was adopted to house the Senate of Poland.
-Between 1925 and 1935, the complex had been furtherly expanded forming the Seym and Senate Complex.
+In 1918, an abandoned building of the all-female high school, located at Wiejska Street was adopted to house the Legislative Sejm of Poland.
+Following the renovations, the first government meeting was hosted in the building on 10 February 1919.
+In 1922, a nearby abandoned lazaret building, was also adopted to house the Senate of Poland.
+Between 1925 and 1935, the complex had been furtherly expanded.

-The Church of the Holiest Saviour at the Saviour Square, built in 1927.
-Photography made in 2019.
+The Church of the Holiest Saviour at Saviour Square, built in 1927.

-Between 1901 and 1927, next to the Saviour Square was constructed the Catholic Church of the Holiest Saviour.
+Between 1901 and 1927, the Church of the Holiest Saviour, which belongs to the Roman Catholic denomination, was built at Saviour Square.

-In 1925, the portion of the Frascati Gardens was sold of and replaced with a neighbourhood of villas, centred on Frascati Street.
-In the 1930s, in was further developed with luxury tenements.
+In 1925, the portion of the Frascati Gardens was sold of for the construction of a neighbourhood of villas.
+In the 1930s, the area was further developed with luxury tenements.

-In 1927, on Nowogrodzka Street, were opened two railway stations.
-They were Warszawa Marszałkowska EKD of the Electric Commuter Railways, located at between Marszałkowska and Poznańska Streets, and Warszawa Chałubińskiego WKD of the Warsaw Commuter Railway, located between Chałubińskiego and Plater Streets.
+In 1927, two railway stations were opened at Nowogrodzka Street, including Warszawa Marszałkowska EKD, located between Marszałkowska and Poznańska Streets, which was operated by the Electric Commuter Railways, and Warszawa Chałubińskiego WKD, between Chałubińskiego and Plater Streets, operated by the Warsaw Commuter Railway.
 They were closed in 1957 and 1963 respectively.

-From 1927 to 1938, at 1 and 3 Jerusalem Avenue, was constructed new building of the National Museum in Warsaw.
-Some portions of the museum were opened to the public years before the end of the final construction.
-In 1933, in the eastern wing of the building was opened the Polish Army Museum, where it remained until 2023, when it moved to the Warsaw Citadel.
+From 1927 to 1938, the new building of the Warsaw National Museum was built at 1 and 3 Jerusalem Avenue.
+Some portions of the museum were opened to the public years before the completion of the construction.
+In 1933, the Polish Army Museum was opened in the eastern wing of the building, where it remained until 2023, when it moved to the Warsaw Citadel.

-In 1934, at 45 Nowogrodzka Street, was opened the Telecommunication Systems Centre, which housed the Central Telecommunications Office.
-It was the first building in Poland to be built with the steel frame construction.
+In 1934, the Telecommunication Systems Centre, which housed the Central Telecommunications Office, was opened at 45 Nowogrodzka Street.
+It became the first building in Poland to be built with the steel frame construction.